 There are several areas within the California School Dashboard that we would like to highlight when discussing successes and progress in our district.
 One of those areas, for example, is Basics: Teachers, Instructional Materials, and Facilities.
-Our self-assessment tools and data from Human Resources indicate that 100% of our elementary teachers and 98% of our secondary teachers were appropriately assigned.
+This school year, the Human Resources Department reported that 100% of our elementary teachers and 98% of our secondary teachers were appropriately assigned.
 Therefore, overall, we can confirm that our students are being taught by highly qualified teachers.
-In order to maintain or build upon the success in this area, Human Resources will continue to prioritize effective recruitment practices, since we fully understand that one of the most important factors in raising student achievement is a highly qualified teacher.
+Human Resources will continue to prioritize effective recruitment practices, since we fully understand that one of the most important factors in raising student achievement is a highly qualified teacher.

-Stakeholders agree that access to instructional materials is one of our great successes in Compton Unified.
-Our local assessment tools indicate that students have access to all of the necessary core textbooks for the different courses, as well as an abundance of Common Core aligned supplementary materials and resources aimed to help them develop critical skills and knowledge.
-Despite the challenges of the pandemic and the school closures, we were still able to equip our students with the learning materials that they needed, including devices and connectivity, and we were able to successfully pass the Williams Instructional Materials audit conducted by LACOE.
-This is something that site parents have acknowledged and celebrated as we met with them or collected feedback regarding the success and challenges during last school year and this year.
+Regarding instructional materials and the implementation of academic standards, our students have access to all of the necessary core textbooks for the different courses, as well as an abundance of Common Core-aligned supplementary materials and resources aimed to help them develop critical skills and knowledge.
+Despite the challenges of the pandemic and the school closures, we were still able to equip our students with the learning materials that they needed, including devices and connectivity, and we successfully passed the Williams Instructional Materials audit conducted by LACOE in the fall of 2020.